Global security spending set to hit $198bn by 2025

 Elon Musk wants Twitter DMs to be end-to-end encrypted like Signal

-The statement comes days after the microblogging service announced it officially entered into an agreement to be acquired by an entity wholly owned by Elon Musk, with the transaction valued at approximately US$ 44 billion, or US$ 54.20 per share in cash.
-The deal, which is expected to be closed over the next six months, will see it becoming a privately held company.
+The statement comes days after the Twitter officially announced that it had entered into an agreement to be acquired by an entity wholly owned by Elon Musk.
+The transaction is valued at approximately US$ 44 billion, or US$ 54.20 per share in cash, and is expected to be done over the next six months, this see it becoming a privately held company.
 Musk has also laid out other goals including, “making the algorithms open-source to increase trust, defeating spam bots, and authenticating all humans.”